nzimm/LASP-CTF-2019/level10/objective.md

 This is another buffer overflow, but you'll need to exploit it to make `levelup` run yourself.
 Check out the source and fuzz the input.

+Fuzzing is a way to find implementation bugs by using non-expected input:
+- providing a char where an int is expected
+- providing negative ints to a program expecting positive values
+- providing an excesively long filename

 ## Tips
 - You can use python to provide input the the level with `python2 -c "print 'A'*20" | ./level9`